lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

   integrity.
 The bad packet is created by corrupting upto 3 bits either in the integrity (ECC) fields (`a_user.cmd_intg`, `a_user.d_intg`), or in their corresponding command / data payload itself.
-The sequence then verifies that the DUT not only returns an error response (with `d_error` = 1), but also triggers a fatal alert.
+The sequence then verifies that the DUT not only returns an error response (with `d_error` = 1), but also triggers a fatal alert and updates status CSRs such as `ERR_CODE`.
 The list of CSRs that are impacted by this alert event, maintained in `cfg.tl_intg_alert_fields`, are also checked for correctness.
 * **task run_stress_all_with_rand_reset_vseq**: This task runs 3 parallel threads,
   which are ip_stress_all_vseq, run_tl_errors_vseq and reset sequence.
 After reset occurs, the other threads will be killed and then all the CSRs will be read